 ——— [as Ricardo Lee].
 Bukas … May Pangarap [Tomorrow … There’ll Be a Dream].
 [Quezon City: Markenprint, 1984].
 Screenplay of Bukas … May Pangarap, dir.
 Gil Portes (Tri Films, 1984).

 ——— [as Ricardo Lee].
 Moral.
 [Quezon City]: Seven-Star Productions, 1982.
 Screenplay of Moral, dir.
 Marilou Diaz-Abaya (Seven Stars Productions, 1982).

 ——— [as Ricardo Lee].
-Si Tatang at mga Himala ng Ating Panahon: Koleksyon ng mga Akda [Old Man and the Miracles of our Time: Collection of Writings].
+Si Tatang at mga Himala ng Ating Panahon: Koleksyon ng mga Akda [Old Man and the Miracles of Our Time: Collection of Writings].
 Quezon City: Bagong Likha Publications, 1988.
 Screenplay of Himala, dir.
-Ishmael Bernal, (Experimental Cinema of the Philippines, 1982), review, and interview articles.
+Ishmael Bernal (Experimental Cinema of the Philippines, 1982), reviews of other films, and interview articles; reprinted in 2009.

 ———.
-Si Tatang at mga Himala ng Ating Panahon: Koleksyon ng mga Akda [Old Man and the Miracles of our Time: Collection of Writings].
+Si Tatang at mga Himala ng Ating Panahon: Koleksyon ng mga Akda [Old Man and the Miracles of Our Time: Collection of Writings].
 Quezon City: Writers Studio Foundation, 2009.
 Screenplay of Himala, dir.
-Ishmael Bernal, (Experimental Cinema of the Philippines, 1982), review, and interview articles; reprinted [as Ricardo Lee] from 1988.
+Ishmael Bernal (Experimental Cinema of the Philippines, 1982), reviews of other films, and interview articles; reprinted [as Ricardo Lee] from 1988.

 ———.
 Trip to Quiapo: Scriptwriting Manual.
 Quezon City: Bagong Likha Publishing, 1998.